 Read these two posts to find out the steps to creating a simple, yet effective, communications plan that aligns with your nonprofit’s goals.

 These posts outline how to develop an elevator pitch for your nonprofit and then how to train your staff and board how to use it.
-If you

 This guides you through some simple ways to set up ongoing measurements to make sure your nonprofit communications are on the right track.
 Nothing here is rocket science, but it should give you some ideas for simple additions to your current plan.